We are please to announce that Work Experience for those over the ages of 16 is now possible for on site opportunities.

 For any other career enquires please contact dgft.work.experience@nhs.net or on 01384 456111 extension 2038.

-Please also see our NHS career resources available on out main work experience page.
+Please also see our NHS career resources.

 Student, volunteer or unemployed aged between 14-25?